DerrickWood/kraken2/docs/MANUAL.markdown

       --assembly-source {refseq,genbank,all}
                             Download RefSeq (GCF_) or GenBank (GCA_) genome assemblies or both (default RefSeq)
-      --assembly-levels {chromosome,complete_genome,scaffold,contig} [{chromosome,complete_genome,scaffold,contig} ...]
+      --resume              Resume fetching the files needed for a library, skipping files that have already been downloaded --assembly-levels {chromosome,complete_genome,scaffold,contig} [{chromosome,complete_genome,scaffold,contig} ...]
                             Only return genome assemblies that have one of the specified assembly levels (default chromosome and